DilanCF/CMSC412_notes/lecture/Lecture17.md

 For any of these approached, new HW req.

-Sonce the ref bit is init'd to 0, all those pages that have 0 for that bit have not been refrenced yet.
+Since the ref bit is init'd to 0, all those pages that have 0 for that bit have not been referenced yet.
-* note that this is only an approximation becasue we do not know the order in which they were ref'd
+* note that this is only an approximation because we do not know the order in which they were ref'd
 * Very little additional work needed
   * Kinda similar to the clock algo
-  * In clock algo, need to read the clock (sys call sometimes, leding to overhead)
+  * In clock algo, need to read the clock (sys call sometimes, leading to overhead)

 2nd chance: